 - Resistance: A level where selling pressure tends to emerge, preventing the price from rising.

-These levels, in fact help the traders to identify points of price reversals and hence, decide on placing buy or sell orders.
+These levels help the traders identify price reversal points and decide on placing buy or sell orders.

 - Chart Patterns